kevindudeja/CSE4020/README.md

     - https://tinyurl.com/yafdclez

 Probability
-2. A First Course in Probability by Sheldon Ross
+1. A First Course in Probability by Sheldon Ross
     - http://julio.staff.ipb.ac.id/files/2015/02/Ross_8th_ed_English.pdf

+Statistics
+1. Introduction to Statistical Learning - http://www-bcf.usc.edu/~gareth/ISL/

 #### To Study
 1. Linear Algebra - "*Before you do anything else, start boning up on your linear (matrix) algebra.
 This is the single most important thing you can do to get yourself bootstrapping your ML education.*"